*Updated September 2022

-Deep learning on the other hand is different.
-The two are technically the same, and work in similar ways, but deep learning has a different capacity and is a subset of machine learning.
-It uses “Artificial Neural Networks” to make decisions without the interference of a human.
+Deep learning, on the other hand, is different.
+The two are technically the same and work in similar ways, but deep learning possesses a different capacity and is a subset of machine learning.
+It uses 'Artificial Neural Networks' to make decisions without the interference of a human.

-It is far more complex and exciting than its counterpart.
-Instead of training a computer with data sets like you would with machine learning, you give the computer instructions and an expected end point.
-From those instructions, the computer will find the optimal way to reach that “end point”.
+Instead of training a computer with data sets, as you would with machine learning, the computer is fed instructions, and an expected endpoint is defined.
+From the instructions provided, the computer will find the optimal way to reach that 'endpoint.'

-There are lots of different machine learning techniques.
-And one of the most popular techniques for training a model is through a neural network.
+There are many machine learning techniques.
+One of the most popular techniques for training a model is through a neural network.
 A neural network is technically a digital model of the brain that performs specific tasks.